palant/palant.info/content/articles/the-karma-connection-in-chrome-web-store/index.md

 I contacted Karma Shopping Ltd. via their public relations address about their relationship to these extensions and the Shilop person but didn’t hear back so far.

-**Update** (2024-10-30): An extension developer told me that Karma Shopping contacted them on multiple independent occasions about selling their Chrome extension, each time by C-level executives of the company, from official `karmanow.com` email addresses.
+**Update** (2024-10-30): An extension developer told me that they were contacted on multiple independent occasions about selling their Chrome extension to Karma Shopping, each time by C-level executives of the company, from official `karmanow.com` email addresses.
 The first outreach was in September 2023, where they were looking into adding extensions to their portfolio as part of their growth strategy.
 They offered to pay between $0.2 and $1 per weekly active user.

 ## What does Karma Shopping want with the data?